cbmr-data/cbmr-data.github.io/esrum/source/services/rstudio.rst

    processes, and that you use that to process your complete dataset via an R-script submitted to Slurm as described in :ref:`p_usage_slurm`.

-   See also above for a brief example of how to submit R scripts to Slurm.
+   See the :ref:`p_service_r` page for additional guidance on how to use R with Slurm.

 -  Don't keep data in memory that you do not need.
-Data that you no longer need can be freed with the ``rm`` function or using the broom icon on the ``Environment`` tab in Rstudio, as described below.
+Data that you no longer need can be freed with the ``rm`` function or using the broom icon on the ``Environment`` tab in Rstudio.
 This also helps prevent RStudio from filling your home folder when your session is closed (see Troubleshooting below).

 -  Do not run resource intensive tasks via the embedded terminal.
 As noted above, such tasks will be terminated without warning if deemed